fwji/openshift-monitoring/README.md

 prometheus-server-0                    3/3       Running   1          3d
 prometheus-server-1                    3/3       Running   1          3d
 ```
-6. Expose promethues console so that it can be accessed externally.
+6. Expose Prometheus console so that it can be accessed externally.
 ```
 oc expose svc/prometheus-operated -n prometheus
 ```